boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 This method creates a FMU specific instance which will be used to operate the FMU.
 It is called in the `Instantiate()` method of the FMI standard.

+Fault conditions can be communicated to the caller by setting variable `errno` to a non-zero value.

 > Implemented by FMU.

 #### Parameters